Posted and up-to-date on 11/30/2022

 Despite this protection, some collections activity continued.
 If you had payments collected involuntarily since March 13, 2020 they should be refunded to you.

-What happens when the payment pause ends and my loans are still in default?
+What if my loans are in default?